 3. Educate them about their food allergy

 One of the most important things you can to do to help ensure the safety of your kid is to educate them.
-Make sure that they know what their allergen tastes like, looks like, what its typically cooked with and what it smells like.
+Make sure that they know what their allergen tastes like, looks like, what it is typically cooked with and what it smells like.
 Depending on the age of your child, teach them as much about their food allergy as possible and in addition to teaching them, it’s a smart idea to educate their friends, family members, teachers and any other person that spends time with them.

 4. Teach your children to cook